CKs-Technology-News/PrivacyTools/NOPE.md

 - [Framadrop](https://alt.framasoft.org/framadrop/) – Service is end of life.
 - [Framasoft](https://framasoft.org/) – Collecting money with community tool findings, no respect for such people/organization.
 - [freezer-life](https://freezer.life/) & [Bot](https://t.me/Deez_BIB_bot) – The website says "does not work" but last time I checked it, it worked fine.
 The project is not maintained anymore.
+    - [Freezer](https://git.freezerapp.xyz/) – Official Gitea repo for Freezer, which is now offline.
 - [Freedom Phone](https://www.inputmag.com/tech/surprise-erik-finmans-freedom-phone-is-a-scam-a-privacy-horror) – Scam to make cash.
 - [Freenode.net](https://freenode.net/) - Becomes a Reddit Clone.
 - [Fruux](https://fruux.com) – Securely share, sync and collaborate in teams, it is a proprietary application.